Dirk1980ac/firewalld_export/README.md

 FirewallD rules and policies export

-This script exports FirewallD rules and policies and geberates a bach script to install them.
+This script exports FirewallD rules and policies and generates a bash script to install them.